 n University’s Trademark Licensing Program protects the university’s registered trademarks and goodwill and supports fair treatment of workers across the globe.
 When you support the university’s licensed suppliers, you simultaneously support just and humane working conditions around the world.
 WashU is affiliated with two organizations – the Fair Labor Association and the Workers Rights Consortium – that work for lasting solutions to abusive working conditions.

-Most licensed suppliers offer some environmentally preferable products, while some specialize in it.
+Most licensed suppliers offer some environmentally preferable products, while some specialize in them.
 In general, seek out durable, high-quality products that are likely to be fully utilized by the intended audience.
 Some suggested considerations include:

 Fabric and textiles